vishalsharma01423/OS/README.md

 # OS
-making an Hobby os from scratch.
+A git repositry for making an os form scratch.
+Author-vishal sharma